immunefi-team/Bounty_Boosts/Alchemix/31309 - [SC - Critical] slippage protection is inaccurate.md

 # slippage protection is inaccurate

-Submitted on Thu May 16 2024 15:08:22 GMT-0400 (Atlantic Standard Time) by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 21:08:22 UTC by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31309